Dividend Withholding Tax (DWT)

 - dividends paid to the National Pensions Reserve Fund Commission

-- distributions made by an Irish resident subsidiary company to its European Union (EU) parent company, where withholding tax is not allowed under EU legislation
+- distributions made by an Irish resident subsidiary company to its EU parent company, where withholding tax is not allowed under EU legislation

 - dividends paid to a shareholder who makes an election under a stapled stock arrangement to receive their dividend from an associated non-resident company